webbycrown/kiaweds-statamic-theme/content/collections/team/russell-sprout.md

 position: 'Event Planner'
 image:
   - images/team-four.png
 short_bio: 'Russell Sprout brings visions to life with precision, creativity, and unmatched energy.
-With a flair for organizing seamless, memorable events, he turns every occasion—big or small—into an unforgettable experience for guests and clients alike.'
+With a flair for organizing seamless, memorable events, he turns every occasion big or small into an unforgettable experience for guests and clients alike.'
 phone_numbers:
   1: '+23 2698 364511'
 email: contact@Ivanatinkle.com